News - Comments

 himself!
 It's a fun idea, but it's too silly and far fetched for my liking.
 It's

-However, I do like that the USPF is in it.
+However, I do like that the USPF are in it.
 I also like that Snake in this comic

 I speak for most fans that it was for the better.